martinschorb/volumealign/docs/usage.md

 - **Type selector:** choose the type of image analysis algorithm to use for determining the point matches.
 The rest of the page will adapt accordingly.

-At the moment, only the SIFT client developed in Janelia that makes use of [Spark](https://en.wikipedia.org/wiki/Apache_Spark) for resource parallelisation is implemented.
+At the moment, only the SIFT client developed in Janelia that makes use of [Spark](https://en.wikipedia.org/wiki/Apache_Spark) for resource parallelization is implemented.

-- **Select Match Collection:** The results of the analysis will be stored in a database (independent from the stack database).
+- **Select Match Collection:** The results of the analysis will be stored in a database (independent of the stack database).
 You can store as many runs into the same collection, even if they comprise the same pairs.
 If you want to add matches to an existing collection, select one.
-Otherwise create a new one.
+Otherwise, create a new one.
 The `Owner` should describe the nature and project of your dataset while the collection name would specify the stack and potentially some hint about the method(s) and parameters used for determining the matches.

 ### SIFT point matches

 Each SIFT run requires several sets of parameters that control the information features that are extracted from each image as well as the criteria to match them.

-Render provides a web interface where these parameters can be set and the the quality of the matches as well as their compute time can be estimated for a single representative tile pair.
+Render provides a web interface where these parameters can be set and the quality of the matches as well as their compute time can be estimated for a single representative tile pair.

 There is a small library of parameter templates available for several specimens.
 You can pick them from: